lo-maxwell/react-virtual-garden/design-doc.md

 2D grid based farming simulator with user auth + individual gardens/customization.
 Built with react, typescript, nextjs, postgresql.
 Hosted on vercel (?)

+## Features
+  * Build a virtual garden by planting seeds, placing decorations, and harvesting/selling crops to expand your land
+  * Each user owns their own garden and has a separate money supply
+  * All users share a global store with a rotating selection of items
+  * User Authentication with Auth0
+  * Data storage with PostgreSQL
+  * Multiple pages routed with NextJS App Router

 ## Models

 ### Garden